karkman/MetagenomeCourse2019/MetagenomePart2.md

 samtools idxstats $name"_sort.bam" | grep -v "*" | cut -f3 >> $name"_counts"
 ```

-After the mapping is done we can just combine the results to one table
+After the mapping every sample has its own result file.
+So we need to combine the results into one table.

 ```
 #